francis1009/nand2tetris-assembler/README.md

 1. Place your assembly files (e.g., `Pong.asm`) inside the `asm/` directory.

 2. Run the assembler from the project root, specifying the file name with the FILE variable.
-The Makefile automatically looks for the file inside the asm/ directory.
+The Makefile automatically looks for the file inside the `asm/` directory.

     ```sh
     # Example using the release build
-    make run-release FILE=Pong.asm
+    make run FILE=Pong.asm
     ```

 3. The translated machine code will be written to `output.hack` in the project's root directory.